 Civil Service appointments

-Some Civil Service appointments, eg many of those in the Department of Health, are covered by Civil Service appointments regulations.
-It is good practice, however, for the appointments procedure, wherever possible, to follow that for NHS consultant appointments.
+Civil Service appointments, such as those in the Department of Health, are covered by Civil Service appointments regulations.
+It is good practice however, for the appointments procedure, wherever possible, to follow that for NHS consultant appointments.

 Locum appointments